-delivery.
+denvery.

-PART 1: Delivery by U.S. Mail: Proof of Ser rvice by Mail
+PART 1: Delivery by U.S. Mail: Proof of Serv vice by Mail

-I declare that I am over the age of eighteen years an nd not a party to the
+I declare that I am over the age of eighteen years and I not a party to the

-reconsideration request.
+reconsideration n request.
 My address is:

-Onresponse by placing a true copy enclosed in a sea States mail, addressed as follows: (date) I served the attached led envelope with postage fu d reconsideration filing or ally prepaid in the United
+acing a true copy enclosed in a sealed (date) I served the attached envelope with postage ed reconsideration filing or fully prepaid in the United

 PART 2: Personal Delivery

-I declare that on the attached reconsideration request filing or respon (date) I persor nally delivered
+I declare that of the attached re- nconsideration request filing or respons (date) I persone to: onally delivered

-Name of recipient: at
+Name of recipi ent: at

 Location:

-PART 3: I declare under penalty of perjury declaration was executed on: that the foregoing is true a and correct and that this
+PART 3: declaration was I declare under penalty of perjury s executed on:

-(Date) at (City) California
+(Date) at(City) California

-(Date) (City)

 (Type or print name) (Signature)

 (Revised 2001)